orionrobots/orionrobots.github.io/_posts/2004-11-14-megabyte-robot-dog.md

 It comes with a bone shaped Infra Red remote control.
 It also has a fairly sensitive sound sensor and can make a fairly aggressive noise when it wants to.
 It is also one of the few lower end robot dog toys that can turn corners - which would give it an advantage over the Tekno Robot Dog if it had any sensors to tell it when it hit something.

 It has a storage compartment in its back, which inconveniently isn't the right size for the remote (that would have been a neat thought).
-In its defence, this robot comes across as fairly simple internally and has been well hacked - have a look at <http://www.nyu.edu/projects/xdesign/feralrobots/>.
+In its defence, this robot comes across as fairly simple internally and has been well hacked.

 WowWee have outdone themselves with their newer offering the [RoboSapien](/wiki/robosapien) which far outweighs this in features and functionality.